Q&A's

 How do I get there?

 You'll need a ride, as there's no transit going to the campground.
-However, I may be able to arrange carshares.That means if you have a vehicle, you may be asked to give rides to others nearby if you have room.
-If you don't have a vehicle, I'll do our best to get you a ride!Last camp, everyone who needed a ride was able to get one!
-It's possible that if there are an unusually few number of campers with vehicles, or if you live far away from others, that I won't be able to get you a ride, but I'll really try.Please don't let lack of a vehicle discourage you from applying!
+However, we are usually able to arrange rideshares.That means if you have a vehicle, you may be asked to give rides to others nearby if you have room.
+If you don't have a vehicle, we'll do our best to get you a ride!At past camps, everyone who needed a ride was able to get one!
+It's possible that if there are an unusually few number of campers with vehicles, or if you live far away from others, that we won't be able to get you a ride, but we'll really try.Please don't let lack of a vehicle discourage you from applying!

 Is food provided?

 Not officially, unless you request mutual aid for food in your application.
 That means you'll be able to have a relationship with food at camp that works for you.
-I like to bring mostly ready-to-eat food and many many snacks, others love their camp cooking setups, and some like cooking with the fire (though there may be a burn ban in effect when we camp).Part of the joy of Trans Camp for some people is making and sharing their food -- that's encouraged but completely optional.
+I like to bring mostly ready-to-eat food and many many snacks, others love their camp cooking setups, and some like cooking with the fire (though there may be a burn ban in effect when we camp).Part of the joy of Trans Camp for some people is making and sharing their food.
+It's encouraged but completely optional.
 So, while food isn't "officially" provided, you won't go hungry if you let others know you'd like to share a meal.
-We also won't be very far from Bozeman, so you will easily be able to travel into town for food and other supplies.Also, we each have very different backgrounds and cultures around food.
-You're encouraged to bring and share what works for you and not just stick to "campfire foods" from the dominant culture here.
+We also won't be very far from a town, so you will easily be able to go to the store for food and other supplies should you need it.Also, we each have very different backgrounds and cultures around food.
+You're encouraged to bring and share what works for you and not just stick to "campfire foods" from White American culture.

 Is the campground accessible?

 The National Park Service does NOT list the campground as ADA accessible.
-That said, it will depend on your needs.
-The camp setup you bring (tent, etc.) or request will also need to be accessible.
-The ground there is mostly flat dirt, with some grassy areas and knolls.If it has been rainy, the ground could be muddy.
+The campground trails are mostly flat dirt and gravel, with a slight hill to access the pit toilet.
+There are some grassy areas and knolls.If it has been rainy, the ground could be muddy.
 There will also be smoke around the campfires with smell that sticks to clothes, and noise including music, but we'll all try to be respectful.Please enter any accessibility needs in the applications and reach out with any questions!
-I have videos of the campground I can share with those who need to further assess campground accessibility.
+We have videos of the campground we can share with those who need to further assess campground accessibility.

 What COVID precautions are taken?

-I require that all campers take a COVID test 48 hours prior to arrival and once again once at the campground.
-I'll have COVID tests on site and can provide tests for those who need them before arrival.The space is entirely outdoors, except for the pit toilet.
-I find that the combination of testing and the outdoor nature of tent camping is a strong COVID precaution, but I will also have masks and hand sanitizer available on site.
+We require that all campers take a COVID test 48 hours prior to arrival and once again once at the campground.
+Multiple COVID tests increase the accuracy of the results and also reduce the chance you'll drive a long way only to be turned away for testing positive!
+We'll have COVID tests on site and can provide tests for those who need them before arrival.The space is entirely outdoors, except for the pit toilet.
+We find that the combination of testing and the outdoor nature of tent camping is a strong COVID precaution, but we will also have masks and hand sanitizer available on site.
 Let's keep each other safe!

 Can my dog come?

-So, dogs are allowed at the campground!
-However, it does make things more complicated to consider having dogs present, especially if they are reactive or multiple people are hoping to bring dogs.If you are hoping to bring your dog, please include that information in your application and we can talk about it more.
+On-leash dogs are allowed at the campground.
+However, it can make things more complicated to consider having dogs present, especially if multiple people are hoping to bring dogs.If you are hoping to bring your dog, please include that information in your application and we can talk about it more.
 Service dogs are of course allowed but please mention them in your application!

 Can my cis partner/friends come?